-Are you going to take the eight Bibbulmun Track maps or the two guidebooks - or both?
+Are you going to take the eight Bibbulmun Track maps and the eight guidebooks - or just the maps?
 Tip: don't carry the ones you don't need, have them sent ahead.

 How are you getting to and from the Northern and Southern Terminus or indeed to some of the other Track towns for a sectional end-to-end?
 Public transport is not available to all towns.
 See the Getting There section in the Section by Section guide.

 Where will you stay in each of the Track towns?
 There are no Bibbulmun Track campsites in the towns.
 You will need to look into accommodation options.
 The Foundation's publication Guide to Accommodation & Services along the Track will help you here and you'll find a number of accommodation options on our Track town pages.